 You'll want to follow some tips for saving money at Disneyland, especially when it comes to buying tickets.
 Disneyland 1-Day tickets have variable prices based on expected crowd levels.
 There are usually no discounts or deals for 1-Day tickets, so your best way to save money is to purchase discounted multi-day tickets.
 (Your favorite frog friends have hopped into selling discount Disneyland Resort tickets to save you a little extra green!)

+You can purchase a ticket in advance that is loaded with Genie+, or upgrade through the Disneyland app after you have entered the park for the day.
 You can find out more below under Understanding Genie+ and individual Lightning Lane.
-You can purchase a ticket in advance that is loaded with Genie+, or upgrade through the Disneyland app after you have entered the park for the day.

 Disneyland and Disney California Adventure Hours and Entertainment